Updated: May 11

 Umble M., Umble E., Murakami S., "Implementing Theory of Constraints in a traditional Japanese manufacturing environment: the case of Hitachi Tool Engineering", International Journal of Production Research, Vol. 44, No. 10, 15, May 2006.

-WeeonD supports industrial manufacturers implementing Theory of Constraints and Throughput Accounting models to optimize their operations and grow their business.
+We support industrial manufacturers providing Consulting services for the adoption and implementation of Theory of Constraints and Throughput Accounting models to optimize operations and grow the business.
+Discover our TOC Starter Kit.

 For any inquiry, request, proof of concepts, reach out to us at the following: